clizzin/missionbit/getting-started-with-git/README.md

 $ git add blah blah blah more files
 $ git commit --message 'write some kind of message here that describes your second save'
 ```
-Every time you want to save changes, you need to `git add` to say what files you want to save, and `git commit` to actually do the save.
+__NOTE:__ Every time you want to save changes, you need to `git add` to say what files you want to save, and `git commit` to actually do the save.

 9) __ONLY ONE TEAM MEMBER DO THIS (others watch & learn):__ Push your local repo to the remote github repo.
 You will need your github username and password in order for the push to work.
 ```